You can complain to the Certification Officer about a trade union if you’re a member.

 Talk to your trade union and try to resolve the problem with them before taking it to the Certification Officer.

 You can take your complaint further if you’ve been through all the steps in your trade union’s complaints procedure and you’re still not satisfied.

 Complain to a court

-You might be able to take your trade union to court, eg for breach of contract if it breaks its own rules.
+You might be able to take your trade union to court, for example for breach of contract if it breaks its own rules.
 You should seek legal advice before you do this.
-You can’t complain to the Certification Officer and the courts about the same problem.
+You cannot complain to the Certification Officer and the courts about the same problem.